jump-dev/JuMP.jl/docs/src/background/algebraic_modeling_languages.md

 ```
 We've now gone from a algebraic model that looked identical to the mathematical
 model we started with, to a verbose function that uses GLPK-specific
 functionality.

-The difference between `algebraic_knapsack` and `glpk_knapsack`
+The difference between `algebraic_knapsack` and `glpk_knapsack` highlights the
-highlights the benefit that algebraic modeling languages provide to users.
+benefit that algebraic modeling languages provide to users.
+Moreover, if we used
+a different solver, the solver-specific function would be entirely different.
+A
+key benefit of an algebraic modeling language is that you can change the solver
+without needing to rewrite the model.